 Adverse drug reactions are the 4th leading cause of death in the United States and kill more people every year than traffic accidents.
 In many cases, these reactions could have been prevented.
 Many medications cannot be combined without serious symptoms, and even over-the-counter items, herbal supplements or some foods can interact with pills.
 All prescription drugs have side effects.
-Before taking any medication it is critical to have the knowledge to make informed decisions.
+Before taking any medication it is critical to have the knowledge to make informed decisions with your doctor.

-Psychiatric medications are prevalent, yet many people do not understand what they are consuming, not only in the mechanism of action, but also in how they affect their body and brain.
-Every classification acts on the central nervous system where they alter brain function and other body systems, resulting in changes in perception, mood, consciousness, cognitive function and behavior.
+Psychiatric medications are ingested regularly yet many patients do not understand what they are consuming, not only in the pill’s mechanism of action, but also in how they affect the body and brain.
+Every psychiatric classification acts on the central nervous system where they alter brain function and other body systems, resulting in changes in perception, mood, consciousness, cognitive function and behavior.
 Behavioral medications can change the way we think, act, and relate to life.
-Everyone needs to take pills with knowledge.
-It is only in this way that we can protect ourselves and loved ones.

 Antidepressants are the most widely prescribed drugs in the United States, and the number of Americans taking antidepressants has doubled in a year.
 Yet the majority of people were not being treated for depression.
 Half were taking them for back pain, nerve pain, fatigue, sleep difficulties, IBS and other issues.
 More...